 The Art of Racing in the Rain - Garth Stein

 Enzo, a Lab/terrier mix, is automobile racer Denny Swift's mascot and companion as he navigates the winding road to a pro career.
 He's also a family guardian when Denny's wife Eve suffers a trauma, and as Eve's parents sue for custody of Denny and Eve's daughter.
 Enzo pays careful attention to Denny's response to his years of sorrow, since he is convinced that he will be reincarnated as a human and wants to be prepared.
 A tender and heartwarming story of love, loss, and faithfulness.
-(Large Print and Audiobook)
+(321 pages.
+2 regular and five Large Print copies, plus Audiobook)

 Briony Tallis, at three stages of her life, narrates this searing account of lives ruined and, perhaps, salvaged.
 Told with an exquisite detail that captures the heat of an English day, the passion of young lovers, the chaos of war and retreat, and a conscience that tries to right past wrongs, McEwan is at his best as he recreates Briony's life and her struggle to tell the truth about a childhood error that ruined many lives.
 Short-listed for the Booker Prize, which McEwan won for Amsterdam.